Aftercare is the key to proper healing for preventing piercing infection. Download our essential piercing aftercare guide.Download PDF

 Your mouth cannot avoid contact or use, as an ear piercing could, and is in a more bacteria rich environment.
 So oral piercings are more easily infected.
 Download the essential oral piercing aftercare guide.Download PDF

-We reccomend and sell PurSan, a medical-grade antimicrobial soap designed for piercings.
+We recommend and sell PurSan, a specially formulated Canadian made vegan cleansing soap designed for piercings.
 If purchasing from a pharmacy, you can also use a clean, unscented bar of glycerin soap (avoid soaps containing triclosan).

 Additionally, we reccomend a prepacked sterile saline solution such as H2Ocean.
 If purchasing from a pharmacy, ensure the product is labelled “Saline Wound Wash” and contains only sodium chloride (sea salt) and water.